FusionAuth/fusionauth-site/astro/localcode/quickstart-react/README.md

 This repository contains:

 - a locally-hosted FusionAuth authorization server that runs in a container group
-- frontend React code for each step of the quickstart
+- frontend React code for each step of the QuickStart

-For full instructions, see the [FusionAuth React Quickstart](https://fusionauth.io/docs/quickstarts/quickstart-react).
+For full instructions, see the [FusionAuth React QuickStart](https://fusionauth.io/docs/quickstarts/quickstart-react).

 ## Dependencies